firstdraft/guides/management-readings.md

 One of the most important components of staying happy for developers is feeling like we're always continuing to learn.

-One of the best ways to promote that on a team is a strong Code Review Culture.
+One of the best ways to promote learning on a team is a strong Code Review Culture.

  - It feels great to get alternative ideas on how to attack a problem right when you are setting out.
 Often, someone else on the team can alert you to a different approach that you hadn't considered or heard about.
  - You would be surprised at how often a junior developer can teach a senior developer a new trick.